Description

 The City of Saint Paul received $2.2 million in FY2023 Federal funding to support the replacement of Como Zoo’s natural gas steam boiler heating in the Primates Building with a more efficient hydrogeothermal heat pump system.
 During 2024-2025, both the Primates and Polar Bear buildings at Como Zoo will be removed from the inefficient central gas boiler and transition to new geothermal energy systems.

-The City of Saint Paul will also implement a range of other energy conservation measures in 2024-2025, including LED lighting upgrades, building envelope improvements, and building automation system and controls updates at multiple facilities on the zoo campus.
+The City will also implement a range of other energy conservation measures in 2024-2025, including LED lighting upgrades, building envelope improvements, and Building Automation System and controls updates at multiple facilities on the zoo campus.
 Collectively, these energy improvements are projected to save $50,000 in energy costs per year for Como Zoo.
+Get construction updates on this Como Zoo project here.